ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

     I have supplied some example puzzles to try out.
     I will add more in the future by an update of this git!!
-    Notice that it only works with type of font but I will find a way  make a modification of the scipts to allow more fonts if I have time.
+    Notice that it only works with type of font but I will find a way  make a modification of the scipts to allow more fonts in the future, if I have time.
     Make sure you uncomment one of the Templates methods to have Main.py (up at the top) to find the locatin of folder based on operating system!!(debain linux or windows) or it